Heather Burge: Post-retirement

-In 2017, she resumed teaching and they put the three boys in private school for parochial education.
+In 2017, she resumed teaching as her youngest son went to Christ Lutheran School and her two eldest are attending Port of Los Angeles High School.
 She developed a Spanish PE curriculum rooted in music and motion, and continues to teach 4-14 year olds at Christ Lutheran School in Rancho Palos Verdes, while running basketball camps with Integrity Hoops Academy.

 At 6 feet 5 inches each, the pair were recognized in 1991 by Guinness World Records as the world's tallest female twins.
 This record was broken in 2004 by Ann and Claire Recht.
 The Disney television movie, Double Teamed, which was released in 2002, is based on their life stories and achievements in high school basketball.
 In the movie, Burge is played by actress Poppi Monroe.
 Burge has a small part in the 2002 film Juwanna Mann starring Vivica A. Fox.
 She plays the character "Magda Rowonowitch" and is credited as Heather Quella.

 In September 2002, Burge was named to the Atlantic Coast Conference 50th Anniversary Women's Basketball Team.
 Included in the team were seven other members who played for the University of Virginia: Val Ackerman (who played for Virginia from 1978–81), Tonya Cardoza (1987–91), Dena Evans (1990–93), Donna Holt (1985–88), Wendy Palmer (1993–96), Tammi Reiss (1989–92), and Dawn Staley (1989–92).